-The potato farmer, Rakesh Kumar, has harvested 108.8 tonnes of potato per hecrtare and set a new world record in potato production, Nalanda district magistrate Sanjay Kumar Agrawal said Monday.
+The potato farmer, Rakesh Kumar, has harvested 108.8 tonnes of potato per hectare and set a new world record in potato production, Nalanda district magistrate Sanjay Kumar Agrawal said Monday.

 Last year, a farmer of Darveshpura village in Nalanda had set a world record in potato production through organic farming.

 "Rakesh Kumar has created a new world record in potato production through organic farming.
-It was verified by experts, scientists and officials," Agrawal told a news agency over telephone.
+It was verified by experts, scientists and officials," Agrawal told IANS over telephone.

 He said several officials and agricultural experts were present in the field at harvest time to verify the claim and record it.

 According to him, last March, a potato farmer, Nitish Kumar, harvested 72.9 tonnes of potato per hectare and set a world record.